Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/11_sounds/index.md

 Nothing to add!
 In this very short step we added somes sounds in the game and play them.
 Even if the code is simple, the impact on the game's feeling will be huge.
 Remember it: sounds are paramount in a game.

-In the next step, we will go further in the use of `BasicEffect` to imporve our game's feedbacks.
+In the next step, we will go further in the use of `BasicEffect` to improve our game's feedbacks.